enigmanx20/CompanionMeeting20220415/README.md

 Regarding the model as a freezed encoder to extract a feature vector from an image.
 Then a logistic regression model is trained from the feature vector.
 This logistic regression model is similar to one layer perceptron with logistic (or softmax) activations.

 ## Linear head transfer learning
 The original fully connected (or dense) layer for logits is replaced with a fully connected (or dense) layer with intended outputs (2 outputs in PCam200).
 Then entire network is re-trained.
 Stochastic  gradient descent (SGD) with small learning rate (typically 1e-4 ~ 3e-3) is often used for this purpose.
-Usually the performance is better than linear probe.
+Usually the performance is better than linear probe and often comparable with scratch training.